LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 If you use the environmental indicators or the documentation provided in this repository, please cite the associated dataset:

-Paumelle, M., Occelli, F. (2025). *Environmental profiles of municipalities in metropolitan France – MRC-PE Project*.
+Paumelle, M., Deram, A., Lanier, C., Occelli, F. (2026). *Environmental profiles of municipalities in metropolitan France – MRC-PE Project*.
 https://doi.org/10.57745/CDXXH6

 ---